PYL-patidar/90DaysOfDevOps/2026/day-58/day-58-metrix-hpa.md

 Instead of relying on one Pod, Kubernetes can run multiple Pods of the same application to distribute the traffic.

 Scaling can be done in two ways: manual scaling and automatic scaling.

+Q1) What the Metrics Server is and why HPA needs it

 Manual Scaling
 In manual scaling, we manually increase or decrease the number of Pods.